When was the last time you checked on your “strong friend”?

 Most importantly, if you can afford to go to a therapist, DO IT!

-According to a survey conducted by the Center for Disease Control and Prevention, of the over 230,000 participants, 4% of African-Americans suffer with major depression, but not all seek help.
+According to a survey conducted by the Center for Disease Control and Prevention, of the over 230,000 participants, 4% of African-Americans suffer from major depression, but not all seek help.

 At the end of the day, (I don’t care for that saying but it works here) you were born alone and you will die alone — you are all you have.